There was a nasty, harmful bad apple among the throngs of spirits found here!

 Capitol Records Building, TN (The spirits of two elderly ladies whose house was torn down to build the Capitol Records building have moved inside this building.)

-Hangman’s Ice Cream Saloon & connecting Herrick Building, CA (Spirits connected to the land have moved inside.)
+Hangman’s Tree Ice Cream Saloon & connecting Herrick Building, CA (Spirits connected to the land have moved inside.)

 Hampton Lilibridge House, GA